How We Help

 Why We're Different

 Leavitt Partners’ executives have been at the forefront of alliances for over two decades.
 We have a proven process for achieving results through collaboration, as outlined in Finding Allies, Building Alliances, a book co-authored by Leavitt Partners co-founders.
-We bring multi-sector alliances together to solve complex, long-standing policy challenges among diverse stakeholders.
-We help clients develop consensus solutions to address the most pressing issues in health care.
+We are successful because we bring diverse, multi-sector stakeholders together to build effective alliances focused on solving complex, long-standing policy challenges through development of consensus solutions.

 Our proven process, substantive expertise, and outcomes-focused orientation produces results that bring value to stakeholders across the health care industry.

-Establishing alliances that are positioned for success through defining the objective, testing viability, and recruiting cross-sector members and thought leaders.
+We establish alliances that are positioned for success by defining the objective, testing viability, and recruiting cross-sector members and thought leaders.

-Convening and managing the necessary stakeholders using a suite of tools and processes to keep stakeholders together, focused, and advancing.
+We organize and manage the necessary stakeholders using a suite of tools and processes to keep stakeholders together, focused, and advancing.

-Developing and executing strategies to successfully implement those solutions through industry adoption, regulatory reform, or statutory reform.
+We develop and execute strategies to successfully implement consensus-driven solutions through industry adoption, regulatory reform, or statutory reform.

 Learn About Leavitt Partners’ Alliances